AJ Perez: Early career and acting

 In 2008, Robi Domingo joined Perez and the remaining members of ASAP's Dynamite Dance Crew, Chris Gutierrez, Dino Imperial, Sam Concepcion, Arron Villaflor and Enchong Dee to form ASAP's Gigger Boys.
 The group was later cast in the TV adaptation of the 1981 film Boystown -- Your Song Presents: Boystown.
 Earlier, Perez appeared in another TV adaptation -- Your Song Presents: Underage—where he played Gary, opposite of Lauren Young.
 He then went to appear in two Star Cinema films; BFF: Best Friends Forever and Ang Tanging Pamilya: A Marry Go Round.

 Perez appeared in the romantic comedy film Babe, I Love You and, alongside Robi Domingo and Sam Concepcion, in the multi-narrative horror film Cinco in 2010.
 His last film appearance was in the comedy film Mamarazzi.
 He appeared as Jeffrey in the "Kakambal ko'y Manika" episode of Wansapanataym.
 In December 2010, Perez was cast in Sabel, where he played his first leading role in a teleserye with Jessy Mendiola and Joseph Marco.

 His last TV appearance was in the "Tsinelas" episode of the drama anthology Maalaala Mo Kaya, which he finished filming before his death.
 He played Edgar, the older of the two orphaned boys who walked from Manila to Samar to search for their relatives.
 The episode also starred Bugoy Cariño.
 It aired posthumously on April 30, 2011 and earned Perez a posthumous nomination in the 2011 Golden Screen TV Awards for an Outstanding Performance by an Actor in a Single Drama/Telemovie Program.

 Perez had earlier appeared as a guest judge in Showtime.
-Before the accident, Perez was in talks to appear in the Philippine remake of Maria la del Barrio and was also set to play a lead role in Way Back Home, the film debut of Kathryn Bernardo and Julia Montes.
+Before the accident, Perez was in talks to appear in the Philippine remake of María la del Barrio and was also set to play a lead role in Way Back Home, the film debut of Kathryn Bernardo and Julia Montes.